 The following are special expressions or words both market participants and central bankers use when they refer to things that within the foreign exchange market, and financial markets in general.

 Long and Short

-When a trader buys a currency pair, it is being called that he/she took a long position, as expectations are that the pair will move to the upside.
-If indeed this is happening, the trader makes a profit.
+When a trader buys a currency pair, it is said that he/she is taking a long position, as the expectations are that the pair will move to the upside.
+If this does indeed happen, the trader makes a profit.

-If a trader is selling a currency pair, it is said that he/she went short, as expectations are that the pair will move to the downside.
+If a trader sells a currency pair, it is said that he/she is going short, as the expectations are that the pair will move to the downside.

 Bullish/Bearish and Hawkish/Dovish

 A trader who takes a long position, or is thinking of taking a long position, has a bullish view of that currency pair; or he/she is bullish about that currency.
 For example, one can be bullish about the Euro and, in particular, bullish on the EUR/USD pair.

 The opposite of bullish is bearish, either about a certain currency or on a currency pair.